howerj/libforth/libforth.md

   - ...
 * basic operating system interaction could be added, such as the "system" function and file opening/closing (which could replace block).
-* The functionality of saving the core could be largely supplanted by "0 here dump", redirected to a file.
-Loading the file back in from a running forth system would be more difficult.

 ### Notes